Etol1LC/rmp/README.md

 ## Installation and usage

-You need to have Pure Data and Vim installed on your machine.
+You need to have Pure-Data Vanilla installed on your machine.
+In order to use the visualizer included, you'll need also GEM and ELSE installed.
+Currently is only been tested on Linux.

 - Download the folder an cd into it.
 - Open the rmp.pd file in Pure Data.